jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 3. (*key1 COUNTRY*)_For_Map.csv  ->
    * Files with this naming convention are outputs of For_Map_Joiner.py and inputs of the Tableau project, Voting Coincidences in the United Nations General Assembly Over Time.twb.
 These files can be joined with wourld_countries_2020.shp from IPUMS International using Tableau to create various visualizations.

    * These files hold concatenated information from all For_Map_Joiner.py input files used in their production.

+   * Files with this naming convention that also contain the number 2 include data from 1992-2022.
+All other files with this name contain data from 2003-2022.